fdeblasio/pokeemerald-expansion/notes.md

         - Galarian Meowth
         - Paldean Wooper
     - Sandslash, Ninetales, Cursola, and maybe Obstagoon can be used to diversify the Elite Four teams

-## Future hacks
-- All Yellow Pokémon:
-    - Yellow shinies (Lickitung, Altaria, Luxray, Bellibolt, etc) replacing the regular palette
-        - Change Pokédex colors to match
-    - Give trainer mugshot yellow palette if possible (replace Wallace's yellow with something else)
-    - Replace green with yellow on player sprites?
-    - If not enough, could also add black (Charmander line would have shiny palettes as they're both yellow and black)
-- Tropical:
-    - Tropius, Bellossom, Pau Oricorio, Tsareena, probably a lot of Alolan Pokémon, both forms of Exeggutor (Sun Stone for Alolan)